brimdata/super/book/src/dev/integrations/zeek/types.md

 ## Example

-The following example shows a TSV log that includes each Zeek data type, how it's output as SUP by [`super`](../../../command/super.md), and then how it's written back out again as a Zeek log.
+The following example shows a TSV log that includes each Zeek data type, how it's output as TSUP by [`super`](../../../command/super.md), and then how it's written back out again as a Zeek log.
 You may find it helpful to refer to this example when reading the [type-specific details](#type-specific-details).